-- To ensure you select the most appropriate high school courses for your chosen career path, we recommend you consult a high school counsellor. - You'll need to comply with the prerequisites of the specific CNC courses you select (see course listings at the back of this calendar). - The GED certificate meets CNC's general admission requirements, but does not meet specific program or course prerequisites. - Students applying for admission to MATH 101, CSC 109, PHYS 101, or CHEM 111 who obtained a "C+" grade or less in

-Principles of Math 12 (interim grade) or Math 050 will be registered in MATH 100.
+- To ensure you select the most appropriate high school courses for your chosen education and career path, we recommend you consult a high school counsellor. - You'll need to comply with the prerequisites of the specific CNC courses you select (see course listings). - The GED certificate meets CNC's general admission requirements, but does not necessarily meet specific program or course prerequisites. - Students applying for admission to MATH 101, CSC 109, PHYS 101, or CHEM 111 who obtained a "C+" grade or less in Principles of Math 12 (interim grade) or Math 050 must first register in MATH 100.

-Note: Students attending in 2013 who intend to enrol in MATH 101, CSC 109, PHYS 101 or CHEM 111 and who obtained a "C+" or less in Pre-calculus 12 (interim grade) or Math 050 will be registered in MATH 100.
+Note: Students attending in 2014 who intend to enrol in MATH 101, CSC 109, PHYS 101 or CHEM 111 and who obtained a "C+" or less in Pre-calculus 12 (interim grade) or Math 050 must first register in MATH 100.

-For help creating the two-year math program that meets your personal goals, contact CNC Counselling and Advising, or see Packages 1, 5, 6, and 8 in the University Classes section (starts page 146) for sample programs of study.
+For help creating the two-year math program that meets your personal goals, contact CNC Counselling and Advising, or see Packages 1, 5, 6, and 8 in the University Classes section (starts page 245) for a sample program of study.

-- For information on an associate degree in science, see page 142 - For information on an associate degree in arts, see page 118 - For a list of all math courses available at CNC, see page 238 - For information on transferability, visit www.bctransferguide.ca, talk to a CNC counsellor or advisor, or contact the university you plan to attend after CNC
+- For information on an associate degree in science, see page 239 - For information on an associate degree in arts, see page 196 - For information on transferability, visit www.bctransferguide.ca, talk to a CNC counsellor, advisor or Department Coordinator or contact the university you plan to attend after CNC

-- Arts, Associate degree
+- Arts, Associate Degree

 - Computer/Network Electronics

 Technician Certificate

 - Engineering (Applied Science)

 - Other university-level courses

 - Science, Associate Degree

 - University Transfer First-Year Science